Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Revisiting the Conversion Probability

 \section{Revisiting the Conversion Probability}

 An important result of this paper is the correction of the conversion probability adopted in previous works (see main text).
-There are two problems which have gone overlooked: (1) the angular contribution to the conversion length, and (2) the de-phasing of the photon and axion wave functions which results from non-linear photon propagation.
+There are two problems which have gone overlooked: $(i)$ the angular contribution to the conversion length, and $(ii)$ the de-phasing of the photon and axion wave functions which results from non-linear photon propagation.
 In order to be clear on the origin of each effect, we review the derivation of the conversion probability before highlighting where the novel effects enter.
 The equations detailing the propagation of electromagnetic waves in the presence of axions, at leading order in the axion-photon coupling constant $g_{a\gamma\gamma}$, are given by

-where $m_a$ is the axion mass, $\boldsymbol\epsilon$ is the dielectric tensor, and $\vec{B}_0$ is the magnetic field of the neutron star.
+where $m_a$ is the axion mass, $\boldsymbol\epsilon$ is the dielectric tensor, and $\vec{B}_0$ is the local magnetic field.
 These expressions are derived from Maxwell's equations coupled to axions, assuming a constant background magnetic field $\vec{B}_0$.
-If we furthermore work in the high magnetization and low frequency limit, \ie |$\Omega_e| \gg \omega, \omega_p$, the dielectric tensor takes the form (see \App{sec:photonDisp} for derivation)
+If we furthermore work in the high magnetization and low frequency limit, \ie $\lvert \Omega_e \rvert \gg \omega, \omega_p$, the dielectric tensor takes the form (see \App{sec:photonDisp} for derivation)

 where $\epsilon_{zz} = 1 - \omega_p^2/\omega^2$ and the rotation matrix is given by

 Without loss of generality we have taken the external magnetic field to lie in the first quadrant of the $x$-$z$ plane, at an angle $\theta$ from the $z$-axis.
 Moreover, we choose the photon and axion to travel along the $z$-axis.
 Notice that this is a different orientation relative to Appendix~\ref{sec:photonDisp}, where previously we had chosen the magnetic field to be oriented along the $z$-axis and taken the photon momentum to be in the $x$-$z$ plane.
 Nevertheless, the choice is irrelevant as our results only depend on $\theta$.
 After computing the dielectric tensor in Eq.~\eqref{eq:displ}, it becomes clear that the photon polarization perpendicular to the external field ($E_y$) fully decouples.
 Furthermore, we find that the solution for $E_z$ can be re-expressed in terms of $E_x$.
 Assuming an oscillatory time dependence with frequency $\omega$, one then obtains the following equation for the mixing between the axion and the $E_x$ component of the electric field